dheero/OBF.github.io/wiki/BOSC_2015_Keynote_Speakers.md

 human, mouse, chicken and several other organisms; this work has had a profound impact on our understanding of genomic biology.
 He led the analysis group for the ENCODE project, which is defining functional elements in the human genome.
+He was also one of the leaders of the BioPerl project.
 Ewan’s main areas of research include functional genomics, assembly algorithms, statistical methods to analyse genomic information (in particular information associated with individual differences) and compression of sequence information.

-Dr Birney has received a number of prestigious awards including the 2003 Francis Crick Award from the Royal Society, the 2005 Overton Prize from the International Society for Computational Biology and the 2005 Benjamin Franklin Award for contributions in Open Source Bioinformatics.
+He has received a number of prestigious awards including the 2003 Francis Crick Award from the Royal Society, the 2005 Overton Prize from the International Society for Computational Biology and the 2005 Benjamin Franklin Award for contributions in Open Source Bioinformatics.
 He was elected a Fellow of the Royal Society in 2014.

+Ewan has been involved in BOSC since the first BOSC in 2000.
+He chaired the meeting in 2001, and gave one of the keynote talks in 2002.
+We are delighted to have him back as a keynote speaker for 2015.

 Dr Birney's talk topic will be announced soon.